This is an Active case

 Important updates about TikTok lawsuits

-• April 2025: As of April 1, there were 1,745 actions pending in the social media MDL.
+• October 2025: As of October 1, there were 2,053 actions pending in the social media MDL.

 Key takeaways about TikTok lawsuits

-Why are people filing TikTok lawsuits?
+Why are individuals filing teen TikTok lawsuits?

 The lawsuits argue:

-• TikTok earns more ad revenue when kids use TikTok more, so TikTok has a profit motive to keep them glued to the platform.
+• TikTok earns more revenue when kids use TikTok more, so TikTok has a profit motive to keep them glued to the platform.

 • Kids' brains don’t have the maturity, impulse control and mental resilience of an adult.
 As a result, they have a much harder time resisting the designs of platforms like TikTok.